Dawn Class

 To support our learning, we’ll continue following the White Rose Maths scheme, giving us lots of opportunities to practise, problem-solve, and apply our skills in different ways.

-This term in Religious Education, the children will be exploring the question: “What does it mean to be a Hindu in Britain today?”
+This half term in Religious Education, the children will be exploring the question: “How and why do people mark the significant events in life?”

 East Crompton St George’s CE Primary School is proud to be part of the Cranmer Education Trust